-Surface water quality: A measure of the suitability of water relative to the requirements for a particular use based on selected physical, chemical, and biological characteristics.
+Surface water quality: Water quality is a measure of the suitability of water relative to the requirements for a particular use based on selected physical, chemical, and biological characteristics.
 It is most frequently used by reference to a set of standards against which compliance can be assessed.